 This approach usually stems from the misguided idea that some sponsorships are for achieving “real” objectives – objectives that build the brand and sell stuff – and other sponsorships are for ticking the box.
 What box?
 The “social responsibility” box.
 The “giving back to the community box”.
 The “halo” box.

 But why are you really “giving back to the community”?
 It’s not altruism.
 If it were true altruism, you wouldn’t bother telling anyone about it.
-No, you’re doing it for a reason, and that reason will be driven by the same two objectives as any other sponsorship:
+No, you’re doing it for a reason, and that reason will be driven by the same three objectives as any other sponsorship: